Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

-To increase the number of geotagged messages, we employ our geoparsing module (\textit{step 7} of Figure~\ref{fig:system}), based on Geo-Semantic-Parsing (GSP).
-As described in~\cite{avvenuti2018gsp}, GSP inputs a text document and returns an enriched document where all mentions of places are associated to the corresponding geographic coordinates.
-This is achieved in two steps: first, semantic annotation is performed to identify relevant parts of the input text that can be linked to pertinent resources (e.g., DBpedia entities) in the Linked Data cloud~\cite{ferragina2011fast}; then, rich and structured information associated to Resource Description Framework (RDF) is used to identify, via machine learning, geographic resources and to extract the right geographic coordinates.
 GSP has a number of advantages over other geoparsing approaches: \begin{enumerate*}[label=(\roman*)] \item it does not require any explicit geographic information (e.g., GPS coordinates, location information, time zones); \item it only exploits text data of input documents (e.g., it does not require any user information or social network topology); \item it processes one text document at a time (e.g., it does not require all tweets from a user’s timeline, or many documents on a given topic); \item it does not require users to specify a target geographic region but, instead, it geoparses and geotags places all over the world; \item by leveraging Linked Data, GSP is capable of extracting fine-grained, structured geographic information (e.g., country $\rightarrow$ region $\rightarrow$ city $\rightarrow$ building). \end{enumerate*}

+In~\mbox{\cite{avvenuti2018gsp}}, GSP was proved to largely outperform state-of-the-art benchmarks, reaching performance suitable for realistic applications.
+Hence, GSP provides HERMES with the ability to identify and geotag toponyms mentioned by OSN users, thus enabling useful applications like crisis mapping.